-Last of all, I surrendered and played to type by making Refia a White Mage.
+Last of all, I surrendered and played to cliches by making Refia a White Mage.
 This was not my original plan, but I knew someone would have to start gaining healer job levels (singe mage job levels increase their spellcasting powers).
 In hindsight, Luneth would have filled the role better while Refia could have kept in her role as DPS, but what’s done was done.
 To be frank, an upcoming issue would have been better solved if I had kept someone as a Black Mage.
 For the time being, Refia had to use magic rods as items to cast spells, so I suppose she filled a mixed role one way or another.

 I first tried to do what Kyle and I always do when we earn a new vehicle: going where I’m not supposed to go.
 I started by trying to return Desch to his girlfriend, but she didn’t want him.
-In fact, in what seems like a step back, the scripter didn’t even have her get out of bed after claiming she was over her depression now.
-A lot of this game’s scripting feels like a step back from II, in little tiny ways that have nothing to do with storytelling style.
+In fact, in what seems like a step back in quality, the scripter didn’t even have her get out of bed after claiming she was over her depression now.
+A lot of this game’s scripting feels like a step back from FFII, in little tiny ways that have nothing to do with storytelling style.
 It’s strange, but if the DS porting team had little reason to insert these flaws, so they must have been original.

 I hung around near Cid’s hometown to fight low-level monsters to get my newly assigned characters into their new skins, and then sailed northwest, where a random sea monster killed Ingus with a single Blizzard.
 Keep that in mind.

-(Unfortunately I couldn’t get a screenshot of the mess, my truest disappointment.)
+(Unfortunately, since we’re stuck with Famicom screenshots, I couldn’t get a screenshot of the mess, my truest disappointment.)

-The people of the town said they were descendants of “The Ancients” who once lived in a great society of the Light.
+The people of the town said they were descendants of “The Ancients” who had once lived in a great society of the Light.
 That lasted until they were brought low by the Crystals, who summoned the Dark Warriors, not the Light Warriors, to stop them for upsetting the balance.
 This is a first for the series, and a fairly interesting plot concept with a lot of potential.
 The people of the village told us that the tower to the north, the Tower of Owen, had something to do with their society, or at least the fall of their society.
-I’m a little fuzzy on that particular line, for which I apologize because it sure sounds important, don’t it?
+I’m a little fuzzy on that particular line, for which I apologize, because it sure sounds important, don’t it?

 The Tower of Owen was unpleasant.
 You had to use Toad to get in, but could immediately leave the transformation after the fact.
 As I went, a voice continued to taunt me, at one point alerting me to a hidden switch puzzle (which, I swear, activates when you interact with an empty square in the remake, instead of with a gear on the wall as in the Famicom).
-Once inside, I found that I could easily stomp any monster group in the tower, without fail, but at the top, I came across the boss.
+Once inside, I found that I could easily stomp any monster group in the tower, without fail, but at the top… the boss.
 This was Medusa, who claimed to have come from someone named “Xande,” before beginning a battle.
 And she stomped all over me.
 It was a complete reversal of the previous monsters, and had nothing to do with her ability to petrify the party, which actually never happened.
 No, she just used Blizzard and killed Ingus in a single shot, well and above his max health.
 I never recovered from that.
-She soon double-tapped Luneth and Arc, because bosses in the DS FFIII get two, three or four attacks a turn.
+She soon double-tapped Luneth and Arc, because bosses in the DS FFIII get two, three or even four attacks a turn.

 I’m not sure how to proceed from here, beyond checking the whirlpool.
 How do you beat a boss that can kill you instantly?
 Grinding, I guess.
 Grinding was my only real option.
 I figured I might change Arc to a Warrior as mentioned before.
-Refia also had enough level 2 White spells to Toad the entire party now (or rather, she will once I gain back the levels I lost when I died), so perhaps I could take Luneth off of Red Mage to make him a Black Mage and help nuke Medusa with level 3 –ra spells.
+Refia also had enough level 2 White spells to Toad the entire party now (or rather, she will once I gain back the levels I lost when I died), so perhaps I could take Luneth off of Red Mage to make him a Black Mage and help wipe Medusa with level 3 –ra spells.
 In an odd way, this has been the most costly Total Party Kill in the marathon so far, because it was the first time in the Marathon where I couldn’t save near the end of a dungeon.
 Sadly, I’m sure worse is coming.

 I started my second attempt on the Tower of Owen by putting my money where my mouth was and outfitting Arc as a Warrior instead of a Thief.
 I then grinded only briefly before getting bored thanks to external factors, and decided to give the tower another shot, not really expecting much.
 This time the fight went flawlessly, in a large part due to Medusa never using Blizzard at all.
 I should have had my suspicions from the beginning, but we’ll get back to this.
 Hold on tight, folks.
 It’s going to look smooth for a bit, but this is going to get ugly before I’m done.